 Since the first CAC more than 3 years ago, both the environment and the key players in the area of crypto assets, blockchain and DLT have developed.
 Together with executives, founders, investors and representatives from public authorities, these relevant changes as well as new areas will be discussed at the CAC20B.
 During 3 days, visitors will be introduced to these currently relevant topics through speeches, discussions, pitches and networking opportunities.
-Join more max.
-130 guests on each of the 3 days to get up to date on the following topics:
+Be one of the max.
+130 physical attendees on each of the 3 days or participate remotely to get up to date on the following topics:

 Day 1 (Thu., October 29, 2020): Digital Assets, Securities, and Infrastructure